bestkb/ABM_py/ODD/ODD.md

 -   `decision` -- decision method to be used to make migration decision
 -   `mig_util` -- utility to migrate successfully
+-   `mig_threshold` -- wealth threshold to migrate
 -   `num_hh` -- number of households
 -   `num_individuals` -- number of individuals
 -   `init_time` -- initialization time (automatically 0)
 -   `tick` -- tracks time progression in model
 -   `ticks` -- total number of ticks for model to run
 -   `migrations` -- tracks overall migrations taken globally
+-   `wealth_factor` -- factor to initialize household wealth
+-   `ag_factor` -- productivity factor for land that households own
 -   `origin_comm` -- origin community (calls community class)
+-   `comm_scale` -- proportion of community that is impacted by an environmental shock
 -   `data_set` -- stores data with data\_collect() function
 -   `individual_set` -- stores individuals and data
 -   `hh_set` -- stores households and data